Philosophy unit, University of Turku, Finland

 Polaris Koi (2022).
 “Lectio Praecursoria: Itsekontrollin saavutettavuusteoria ja sen implikaatioita” (The Access Theory of Self-Control and Its Implications).
 Ajatus 79.

 Polaris Koi & Kaisa Kärki (2020). ”Toimijuuden tutkimus monitieteisessä lukupiirissä” (Study of agency in a multidisciplinary reading group).
 Niin & Näin 3 (20): 129.

 Polaris Koi (2018).
 “Human Enhancement for Freedom.”
 In Ezio di Nucci & Stefan Storrie (eds.), 1984 and Philosophy.
 Chicago: Open Court.

 Polaris Koi (2019).
 “Behaving: What’s Genetic, What’s Not, and Why Should We Care?
 By Kenneth F. Schaffner, New York, Oxford University Press.”
-Philosophical Psychology, online first.
+Philosophical Psychology.

 Polaris Koi (2018).
 “Review – In Praise of Desire, by Nomy Arpaly and Timothy Schroeder, Oxford University Press, 2014.”
 Metapsychology online reviews.

 Polaris Koi & Helena Siipi (2021). ”Eettisesti kestävillä tuuppauksilla kohti ilmastoviisasta toimintaa.”
 (Ethically sustainable nudging for climate wise action).
 Climate-Nudge.